couchbaselabs/fuego/README.md

     for each doc in the batch, also maintain any new FieldRows (global).

-    Add the posting rows, stored rows, docId lookup rows, and deletions from previous segments.
+    add the posting rows, stored rows, docId lookup rows, and deletions from previous segments.

 The format of important KV rows looks like...